MicrosoftDocs/power-pages-docs/power-pages-docs/configure/web-templates-as-components-product-reviews.md

 :::image type="content" source="media/web-template-components/prod-review-sample-studio-2.png" alt-text="Web template component as a product review.":::

-## How to create a web template component to display locations
+## How to create a web template component to display product locations

 ### Step 1: Preparation